GLOSSARY

 SECONDARY MORTGAGE MARKET

-A financial marketplace where primary mortgage lenders sell home loans and servicing rights to investors.
-The secondary market provides liquidity for lenders to originate more new loans.
+A financial marketplace where Primary Mortgage Lenders sell home loans and servicing rights to Investors.
+The secondary market provides liquidity for Lenders to originate more new loans.

 SPECIAL ASSESSMENT TAX

-A local tax levied on property owners in a specific area to fund public infrastructure projects and community services that benefit their assessed community.
+A local tax levied on Property Owners in a specific area to fund public infrastructure projects and community services that benefit their assessed community.
 Special assessment taxes are paid in addition to county property taxes.
 See Mello Roos.

 TITLE INSURANCE